Survey Doctor is looking for beta testers 25% off with code SD2026

 Recommended:

-- Complete both GAD-7 and PHQ-9 for fuller picture
+- Complete both GAD-7 and PHQ-9 for a fuller picture

-- Consult a healthcare provider for comprehensive evaluation
+- Consult a healthcare provider for full evaluation

 - If you're having thoughts of self-harm, seek help immediately (the PHQ-4 doesn't directly ask about this, so it's important to disclose)